Ares-Developers/Ares-docs/new/hijackers.rst

   problems.

 Hijackers remember their health and their previous veterancy level.
-When the vehicle they stole are destroyed, they respawn with a random health up to half their previous health, and their old rank.
+When the vehicles they stole are destroyed, they respawn with a random health up to half their previous health, and their old rank.

 Hijacking works well together with Mind Control now.
 If a mind-controlled unit